-Outcomes of consultation on HCPC registration fees and amendments to the HCPC Registration and Fees Rules
+Outcomes of consultation on HCPC registration fees and HCPC Registration and Fees Rules hcpc health & care professions

 Executive summary and recommendations

 Introduction

 The HCPC's registration fees were last increased from 1 April 2009.
 We consulted between 10 July 2013 and 1 October 2013 on proposals to increase the fees.
 The renewal fee was proposed to increase from £76 to £80 per year.